fcsonline/ferranbasora.com/content/posts/content-and-container/index.md

 Try to think in containers and content every time you are creating new component and you will be able to figure out the best for you!

----

-If you like this article, please click on the ❤️ button below and follow this publication so you don't miss out.